Research Area: Analysis

 - The construction and study of Banach spaces from tree-like structures which emerged from descriptive set theory,

-- The construction and study of topologies on classes of Banach algebras, extending the Gromov-Hausdorff distance and metric geometry to noncommutative geometry.
+- The construction and study of topologies on classes of noncommutative analogues of the algebras of Lipschitz functions, and the extension of the Gromov-Hausdorff distance to noncommutative geometry.

 In dynamical systems, one considers the pair (X,T) where T is a map from a space X to itself.
 We can view the map T as moving the points around X and apply it repeatedly, taking the point of view that the space X evolves over time.